codeplaysoftware/cuda-to-sycl-nbody/README.md

 The CMake option `-DBACKEND` allows to select which backend ("CUDA" or "DPCPP") to build.
 CUDA is built by default.
 The name of the built binary is suffixed with the backend (`nbody_cuda` or `nbody_dpcpp`).

 The DPC++ backend, in turn, supports both an OpenCL & CUDA backend, both of which are built by default.
 If you are building on a machine without CUDA support, you can switch off the DPC++ CUDA backend with the flag `-DDPCPP_CUDA_SUPPORT=off`.

+The build scripts create a version that includes rendering.
+To build versions that do not require OpenGL, provide the argument **no_render** to the build scripts.

+By default, a **release** target is built, for example, `nbody_cuda`.
+To build a debug version, navigate to the build directory and execute **make debug**.
+Running **make** will build both versions.
+The debug binary will share the same name as the **release** version with "_d" appended.

+The provided `tasks.json` and `launch.json` configuration files for vscode serve as examples, demonstrating how to initiate a debug session directly from within vscode.

 ## Migrating CUDA to SYCL